ECronin1973/Applied_Statistics_MyWork/README.md

 5. No Significant Outliers
 The differences between the paired samples should not have significant outliers, as outliers can affect the results of the t-test.

-### Summary of Assumptions

-Paired Samples: Each before value is paired with an after value for the same patient.

-Normality: The differences between the paired samples should be normally distributed.

-Independence: The pairs of observations should be independent of each other.

-Scale of Measurement: The data should be measured on an interval or ratio scale.

-No Significant Outliers: The differences should not have significant outliers.

 These assumptions ensured the validity and reliability of these t-test results.
 If any of these assumptions were violated, the results of the t-test would not be accurate.

 ## Libraries Used